trevorhsong/trevorhsong.github.io/_pages/extracurricular.md

 - Head Prestige, used by Marat Safin
 {: .small}

 I have a deep affection for music, particularly songs that evoke a sense of nostalgia, poignance, and melancholy.
-My musical taste was profoundly shaped by a series of five compilation albums during my middle school years.
+My musical taste was profoundly shaped by a series of 5 compilation albums during my middle school years.
 Released by a Chinese music magazine called "Music Heaven", this series includes:
 {: .small}

 - 《透过骨头抚摸你》 (Caressing You Through the Bones)